socialfoundations/folktexts/README.md

   --dont-correct-order-bias
-                        [bool] Whether to avoid correcting ordering bias, by default will correct it --chat-prompt         [bool] Whether to use chat-based prompting (for instruct models) --direct-risk-prompting
+                        [bool] Whether to avoid correcting ordering bias, by default will correct it --chat-prompt         [bool] Whether to use chat-based prompting (for instruct models) --numeric-risk-prompting
-                        [bool] Whether to directly prompt for risk-estimates instead of multiple-choice Q&A --reuse-few-shot-examples
+                        [bool] Whether to prompt for numeric risk-estimates instead of multiple-choice Q&A --reuse-few-shot-examples
-                        [bool] Whether to reuse the same samples for few-shot prompting (or sample new ones every time) --use-feature-subset [USE_FEATURE_SUBSET ...]
+                        [bool] Whether to reuse the same samples for few-shot prompting (or sample new ones every time) --use-feature-subset USE_FEATURE_SUBSET
-                        [str] Optional subset of features to use for prediction --use-population-filter [USE_POPULATION_FILTER ...]
+                        [str] Optional subset of features to use for prediction, comma separated --use-population-filter USE_POPULATION_FILTER
-                        [str] Optional population filter for this benchmark; must follow the format 'column_name=value' to filter the dataset by a specific value.
+                        [str] Optional population filter for this benchmark; must follow the format 'column_name=value' to filter the dataset by a specific value
   --logger-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         [str] The logging level to use for the experiment
 ```